balena-io/docs/pages/deployment.md

 }
 ```

-Note that here we don't specify a start script, meaning we want `server.js` to
-run.
-Usually you will want to specifically add this to make it clear that you
-want particular code to run on startup.
+__Note:__ We don't specify a `start` script here which means node will default
+to running `server.js`.

-The next thing to note is that we execute a bash script called `deps.sh` before
+We execute a bash script called `deps.sh` before `npm install` tries to satisfy
-`npm install` tries to satisfy the code's dependencies.
-Let's have a look at
+the code's dependencies.
+Let's have a look at that:-
-that:-

 ```
 apt-get install -y alsa-utils libasound2-dev